James 5:13-16 seems to be an unqualified promise of divine healing…

 Moreover, the anointing would be symbolic– the same as baptism and the Lord Supper have their symbolism.
 Oil would be to the spiritual restoration of James 5:13-16 as bread is to the Lord’s Supper.
 Just as the bread of the Lord’s Supper has nothing to do with physical nourishment, so also would the oil of the anointing in James have nothing to do with physical “healing.”
 Both would be symbolic or sacramental.

 V16 does not transition to spiritual sickness.
 Rather it would appear to clarify the real focus of vv13-15 as spiritual sickness.
-John would say something like, “if we confess our sins, God is faithful to forgive us our sins.”
-That is the kind of object where divine healing is guaranteed.
+James would be saying something akin to John along the lines of, “if we confess our sins, God is faithful to forgive us our sins.”
+That is the kind of situation where divine healing is guaranteed.
 If so, then James 5:13-15 most likely deals with the restoration of people to Christian fellowship, not the healing of physical diseases, the whole scenario being worked out within the context of the local church; i.e., “among you” (v13).